On the Verge of Destruction 1992.1.7 Tokyo Dome Live (album)

 On the Verge of Destruction 1992.1.7 Tokyo Dome Live is a live album released by X Japan on January 1, 1995.
 It contains the band's performance at the Tokyo Dome on January 7, 1992, which was the last with Taiji Sawada on bass.
+It is their only live album to feature Sawada.
 The album reached number 3 on the Oricon chart.
 There is also a VHS version (later re-released on DVD) with the same name.